Download Page

 options of the clearing

-member's commodity or
+member's commodity

-all money accruing to
+and all money accruing

-customers as the result
+option customers as

-of trades, contracts
+the result of trades,

-so carried shall be
+options so carried shall

 for and segregated as